-2. Sixi Town, November 2017.
-Everything moves slowly in Sixi, a refreshing change from the honking, traffic-infested chaos of Rui’an where I live and work as an English teacher.
+November 2017.
+Everything moves slowly in Sixi Town, a refreshing change from the honking, traffic-infested chaos of Rui’an where I live and work as an English teacher.
 The main street has a modest collection of shops, where the owners seem more interested in sleeping than selling.
-There are fruit and veg stores, traditional toy shops selling wooden catapults and a huge restaurant housed in a magnificent old building with wooden beams and a tiled roof.
+These women were running an arts and crafts store, but didn’t seem too bothered about the lack of customers.

 Check out my other articles from around Taishun County.

-For more on the region, have a look at My 5s from around Zhejiang Province.
+For more on the region, have a look at my travel reports from around Zhejiang Province.

 I’ve also written a short story series called Challenged in China.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.